 The Story (pretty much as written in 1968).

-In the summer of 1968, three companions and myself abruptly left our jobs in Glacier National Park in Montana to "seek fame and fortune in Alaska"...the lure of a devastating fire season too much for adventurous young men to ignore.
+In the summer of 1968, three companions and myself abruptly left our jobs in Glacier National Park in Montana to "seek fame and fortune in Alaska"...the fire fighting experience.

-Upon employment from the BLM office in Fairbanks, our first mission was to land on Lake Minchumina to begin our fire fighting experience.
 The first morning the breathtaking view of Mt.
 McKinley was soon replaced by back-breaking work culminating with getting burned out of our first fire after four or five days.
 Helicopters picked us up as our tents and personal belongings were burning several feet away.
 Chain saws were not part of our equipment as it was too difficult to supply us with gasoline so a palaski (axe on one side, grub hoe on the other) and a sharpening stone comprised our weaponry.